- Have you considered ‘Moving to a New Country Especially The UAE’ for a better career?

 Firstly, when you come to the UAE, come on a visit visa for at least a month (though 3 months would be ideal).
 I know you will have to quit your job back home but trust me it will truly be worth it once you find a job here.

-Once in the UAE, do the basics - Get a sim card, be active on LinkedIn, put your CV up on various job portals.
+Once in the UAE, do the basics – Get a sim card, be active on LinkedIn, and put your CV up on various job portals.